fuzzymfx/fuzzymfx.github.io/content/current.md

 Before beginning 2024, I want to have grown to look back at 2023 and be proud of myself; thus, I will be working on myself for the next month.

 The festive season in Nov is always a busy time for us Indians.
 It brings forth long weekends, leaves, and holidays.
 Corporate folks save up leaves and vacation days to go back home and cherish the season with friends and family.
-I went back home for this Diwali.
+I, too, went back home for this Diwali.
 We had a Puja at home, and I met my extended family.
 It was a weekend of fun and a break from my work life.
 I got chocolates for Sneha and got her a neck pillow.
 Both my sisters had their birthday at the beginning of November, and I had to get each of them gifts.

 Returning back from home is always a challenge.
 The dreaded steps that I take on mornings when I know I have a flight to catch are the worst.
 This time too, I did not want to return and with each breath that I took, I wished somehow magically I wouldn't have to leave my home, and yet I would be employed and earning a living.
 I had to leave, and with a heavy heart I mustered all courage inside me, and I did.
 Rio never gets why I have to leave.
 He is always by my side whenever I am in my home and tries his best to not let me leave my room.
 There are things that humans do that dogs do not understand, like leaving.
 I wish I could explain to him that I have to leave, and I will be back soon.
 While he knows that I will be back someday, he still makes those puppy eyes, unable to speak up or do anything, just looks at me leave.
+If only I could explain that leaving is a transient inevitability!

 The following week was a stressful one.
 At Stackit, I had a lot of pending tasks on the backlog.
 While back at home I had to prepare for an important test.
 The highlight of the week was watching India go into finals in the ICC Men's Cricket World Cup.
 Even though I am not a sports fan, looking at my country at the top of the leaderboard, undefeated, making its way to win the finals made me proud.